Frequently Asked Questions

 Alternatively, donations can be mailed to us at:

 Snow Leopard Trust

 Seattle WA 98103

 Every snow leopard adoption package includes a variety of interesting and fun things as well as helping protect the endangered snow leopard by funding the research and conservation efforts needed most.
 The adoption is only symbolic.
-Learn more here.
+Learn more about adoptions in our shop.

 Team Snow Leopard is our team of dedicated supporters who sign up for automatic monthly donations to protect snow leopards.
-More details are at www.snowleopard.org/give/team-snow-leopard.
+Learn more about Team Snow Leopard.